Methods

 DATA VISUALIZATION

-Design intuitive and feasible map visualization to clarify data
+Design intuitive and feasible map visualization

 DATA ANALYSIS